marcojak/MTAdmob/MTAdmob/readme.txt

   Visual Studio will tell you which packages you need to install.

 Release Notes
+Version 1.6.5
+Fixed missing events for rewarded video on Android (Regression)

 Version 1.6.4
 Fixed issue with ADs request on Android
 Replaced string consts for content rating filter